carlosreyesmunoz/taskManager/DEPLOYMENT.md

 ### Backend not connecting to database

-1. Check firewall rules in PostgreSQL Flexible Server
+1. Check firewall rules in Azure SQL Server
 2. Verify connection string in Key Vault
 3. Check App Service logs in Application Insights